ChiefChippy2/COCBot/README.md

 ### Setup :
 1. Simply download the code, unzip if necessary.
 Open a terminal in the directory and run `npm i`.
 This should install everything.
 2. Create a `.env` file, following the model given in `example.env`.
 If a value is surrounded by square brackets, they are not necessary.
 3. Run the bot and let it do its thing.
+NOTE: If you are running this on a vps or any environment without a chrome installatation nor a display, you will need to set the cookies manually.
+See the steps below :

 # Manually logging in the bot to CodinGame